Helpful Links and Sample Documents

 - Does not add value

 Profile (RIGHT!): Engaging and dedicated customer service expert with two years’ experience working in a variety of retail settings.
-Critical thinker, problem solver, and effective communicator.
-Possesses knowledge, skills, and desire to succeed in the Assistant Sales Manager at Company “X”.
+Critical thinker, problem solver, and an effective communicator.
+Possesses the knowledge, skills, and desire to succeed in the Assistant Sales Manager at Company “X”.

 - Branding statement to open